itzmeanjan/itzmeanjan.github.io/README.md

 # itzmeanjan.github.io
-A website show casing my portfolio.
+A simple website, show casing some information regarding me and my work.